slarmoo/.github/profile/webServices/webSocket/chat.md

 }
 ```

+Security-minded developers will realize that manipulating the DOM to include user supplied data may allow any chat user to execute code in the context of the application.
+After you get everything working, if you are interested, see if you can exploit this weakness.

 ## ChatClient

 The `ChatClient` class manages the WebSocket in order to connect, send, and receive messages.
 The class is instantiated as a parameter to the Chat component.